 The Charley River basin (designated as part of the National Wild and Scenic River system) is managed as a wilderness area.
 The 1.1 million acres encompassed by this region are representative of the undisturbed ecosystems of Interior Alaska.
 Peregrine falcons, sheep, caribou, moose, and bears may be encountered along the narrower sections of the river and should be respected.
 Visitors are encouraged to abide by minimum impact camping guidelines.
 Food and beverages, their containers and equipment used to cook and store food must be stored in a bear resistant container, or cached a minimum of 100 feet from camp and suspended at least 10 feet above the ground & 4 feet horizontally from the vertical support.
 The collection of artifacts is prohibited.
 Hunting and fishing are permitted by state and federal regulations with a valid license.

-From Gelvin's airstrip to the Yukon River, the following 1:63360 (one inch to one mile) maps are used: Eagle D5, and D6, and Charley River A4, A5, and B4.
+From Gelvin's airstrip to the Yukon River, the following 1:63,360 (one inch to one mile) maps are used: Eagle D5, and D6, and Charley River A4, A5, and B4.
 From the mouth of the Charley River to Circle, the following maps are used: Charley River B4, B5, B6, C6, and D6 and Circle C1 and D1.
-USGS maps can also be purchased at your local USGS office, the Anchorage USGS office at (907) 786-7011, or online at http://store.usgs.gov.
-The NPS Visitor Center in Eagle carries a limited number of the 1:250000 series maps for this area.
+USGS maps can also be purchased at your local USGS office, the Fairbanks Alaska Public Lands Information Center (limited maps available), or online at https://store.usgs.gov.